chrisranderson/beholder/README.md

 Each array is reshaped to fit in a rectangular box called a *section*. *Sections* are composed of groups of pixels called *blocks* that represent individual values in the original array.
 When `tf.trainable_variables()` is selected, the lower the section is in the image, the deeper it is in the network.

 Not all values of large arrays will be shown unless the *Show all data* option is selected (with the exception of [oddly shaped arrays](#other-arrays)).
+[Here's an example frame when *Show all data* is enabled on a VGG network variant](https://github.com/chrisranderson/beholder/blob/master/readme-images/convolutional-activations.png).
+You'll need to download it to view the image at full scale.

 #### 1D arrays (e.g. biases)
 ![bias](https://raw.githubusercontent.com/chrisranderson/beholder/master/readme-images/bias.png)